excalith/.dotfiles/README.md

 - **Need a WM:** On Ubuntu, I need a Wayland-compatible WM to act like yabai

+- **Shellcheck:** Needs a shellcheck and other possible features to prevent breaking stuff.
+[Cătălin’s dotfiles](https://github.com/alrra/dotfiles) already includes such implementations.
+Need to peek into them

 - **When everything works as intended:** Add a beautiful README to become a show-off